 3D Graphics & Rendering

-3D graphics rendering transforms mathematical representations of three-dimensional scenes into two-dimensional images displayed on screen.
-Modern rendering pipelines combine sophisticated algorithms, parallel GPU architectures, and advanced shading techniques to produce photorealistic or stylized visuals in real-time for games, simulations, and interactive applications.
+3D graphics rendering transforms mathematical representations of three-dimensional scenes into two-dimensional images on screen.
+Modern pipelines combine geometry algorithms, parallel GPU architectures, and advanced shading to produce photorealistic or stylized visuals in real-time for games, simulations, and interactive applications.
+Four ideas frame the whole subject:

 The Rendering Pipeline